Ready to sign up?Application Open: November 15, 2023 at noon

 $200 tracker deposit (refundable, unless you take it swimming).
 We’ll collect that the day before the race.

 At least one PLB or EPIRB for your vessel and it must be actually registered.
 No, Garmin InReach or any other device that is not specifically an EPIRB or PLB won’t cut it.
 We know, they start at like 300 bucks here in the USofA, but they take the “search” out of Search and Rescue, and the Canadian Coast Guard wants them.
 So do we.
-We also have some sweet racer deals at Fisheries once you register, so don’t go buy it today (unless today is June 4th, then you should definitely buy one.)
+We also have some sweet racer deals at Fisheries once you register, so don’t go buy it today if you don’t have one already.

 There is also a very long registration form, which will probably cost you a couple cups of coffee and 40 minutes to fill out.
 You’ll even have to resubmit boat photos and boat descriptions during the registration process.